 Authored by the expert who managed and guided the team behind the Germany Property Pack

-In this article, we break down current housing prices in Munich, recent trends, and what forecasts suggest for 2026 and beyond.
+In this constantly updated blog post, we explain current housing prices in Munich, recent price trends, and likely forecasts for the coming years.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Munich.